Chun-Cheng-Chang/CSE-163-project/README.md

     1. For testing, running salary_prediction.py
     2. The result for applying the best-prediction model on every player will display on the terminal.
+    3. For training, running salary_training.py
+    4. After running salary_training.py, there will be a .h5 file saved in the directory, which is the file of best trained model.

 ### Q3: predicting each team's winning rate based on players data.
     1. For testing, running winning_rate_prediction.py
     2. The result for applying the best-prediction model on every team, every year will display on the terminal.
+    3. For training, running winning_rate_training.py
+    4. After running winning_rate_training.py, there will be a .h5 file saved in the directory, which is the file of best trained model.